 Parents need to know that Heathers is a pitch-black comedy that teens will probably want to see, but it's better for those just exiting high school and up.
 This film goes to extremes portraying the cruelness of the popular crowd and the rebellion against it.
 The popular kids are murdered by poisoning and shooting and their suicide notes are forged.
 There are two more "real" attempted suicides, some self-mutilation, and bulimia.
 There's lots of gunplay by the main characters and one bloody scene.
 J.D. attempts to blow up the school and all its students with dynamite.
 Teens have sex (outdoors and at a college party) and speak crudely about it.
 Two boys are sexually aggressive.
 And there's plenty of harsh and homophobic language.

 What's the story?

 Is it any good?

-The odd and often uncomfortable world of teen peer pressure is no stranger to any of us.
-This dark comedy zooms into this pressure cooker, dishes up some grotesque stereotypes, and tosses them into a cleverly campy scenario that threatens the lives of the entire student body of Westburg High.
+The odd and often uncomfortable world of teen peer pressure is no stranger to any of us, and this dark comedy zooms unhesitatingly into this pressure cooker.
+It dishes up some grotesque stereotypes, and tosses them into a cleverly campy scenario that threatens the lives of the entire student body of Westburg High.